pure-data/deken/docs/arch-specifiers.md

 and a file `foo.d_fat` (macOS, amd64 and arm64, single precision), the architecture identifiers for the package are `Windows-i386-32`+`Darwin-amd64-32`+`Darwin-arm64-32`

+If a package contains binaries (for a given OS/CPU combination) that are both floatsize-specific (e.g. for double precision, e.g. `Linux-amd64-64`) *and* floatsize-agnostic (e.g. `Linux-amd64-0`), then the former shadows the latter, so the package will have the architecture identifier(s) `Linux-amd64-64`.

 If a package contains both architecture independent objects (e.g. abstractions) *and* binary objects (e.g. a `Windows-i386-32` external) the latter shadow the former, so the package will have the architecture identifier(s) `Windows-i386-32`.

-If a package contains both binaries (for a given OS/CPU) combination that are both floatsize-specific (e.g. for double precision, e.g. `Linux-amd64-64`) *and* floatsize-agnostic (e.g. `Linux-amd64-0`), then the former shadows the latter, so the package will have the architecture identifier(s) `Linux-amd64-64`.
+The only exception to this is, when *all* binary objects also have an architecture independent counterpart (e.g. the library provides objects like `[cartesian2polar]` both as optimized binaries for a few selected architectures and (slower) fallback abstractions for the rest).
+In this case the architecture specifiers should be omitted from the filename.